scala/scala/CONTRIBUTING.md

 Follow the [Boy Scout Rule](https://martinfowler.com/bliki/OpportunisticRefactoring.html).
 * "Always leave the code behind in a better state than you found it"
-* This translates to using any opportunity possible to improve and cleanup the code in front of you
+* This translates to using any opportunity possible to improve and clean up the code in front of you

 Please also have a look at the [Scala Hacker Guide](http://www.scala-lang.org/contribute/hacker-guide.html) by @xeno-by.